Hendy/umbraco-look/README.md

 				if (publishedContent.DocumentTypeAlias == "myDocTypeAlias")
 				{
-					// return an Our.Umbraco.Look.Models.Location obj (or null) return new Lcoation(55.406330, 10.388500);
+					// return an Our.Umbraco.Look.Models.Location obj
+					return new Lcoation(55.406330, 10.388500);
 				}